Alister Smart

 Actor

-Smart started his career in local theatre in 1957, and continued working in stage drama throughout his life.
-His theatre roles include Shakespeare's Macbeth, King Henry V, Jean Anouilhs The Lark and a tour of Edward Albee's Who's Afraid of Virginia Woolf?.
-[6]
+Smart started his career in local theatre in 1953, in French playwright Jean Cocteau L'Aigle à deux têtes (The Eagle with Two Heads) and productions of Shakespeare's Macbeth and Jean Anouilhs The Lark.
+His subsequent stage credits included King Henry V and a tour of Edward Albee's Who's Afraid of Virginia Woolf?.[4]

 Television director

-Smart pursued a career in directing both movies and TV series from the early 1970s until his retirement in 1994.
-His directorial work included notable projects such as the 1975 ABC series sitcom Scattergood: Friend of All, as well as A Country Practice.
+Smart pursued a career in directing both movies and television series from the early 1970s until his retirement in 1994.
+His directorial work included notable projects such as the 1975 ABC series sitcom Scattergood: Friend of All, and drama series A Country Practice.
+He also directed the 1992 made-for-TV family films The Time Game[12] and You and Me and Uncle Bob.[13]

-Other later directing included selected episodes of Richmond Hill, Prisoner, E Street, Neighbours and Blue Heelers.[8][9][10]
+Other later directing credits included episodes of Richmond Hill, Prisoner, Cop Shop, Rafferty's Rules, E Street, Neighbours and Blue Heelers.[14][15][16][11]

 Television presenter

 Smart is known for his role as a presenter on the long-running children's TV program Play School, the Australian adaptation of the original British version of the same title.
-Smart made his first appearance in the debut episode in 1966, and continued in this role for 27 years until he retired in 1993.
-During his tenure, he hosted alongside other original cast members including Lorraine Bayly (1966-1978), Anne Haddy (1966-1969), Donald Mcdonald and Kerry Francis and during the first year Diane Dorgan.[5]
+He made his first appearance in the debut episode in 1966, and continued in this role for 27 years until he retired in 1993.
+It was one of the longest stints on television in Australia.
+During his tenure, he co-hosted alongside Lorraine Bayly (1966–1978), Anne Haddy (1966–1969), Donald Mcdonald, Kerry Francis, Don Spencer, Benita Collings, John Hamblin, Noni Hazlehurst, John Waters, Philip Quast and during the first year, Diane Dorgan.[17][18]

 Smart grew up in Nowra, New South Wales and was married to actress Margery Milne, whom he sometimes acted alongside.
-He currently resides in East Gippsland, Victoria.
-[11]
+In his later years, he resided in East Gippsland, Victoria.
+[19]

 Film